-High school students in their junior or senior year may, with the approval of their high school counselor, enroll in a combined number of high school and college courses per semester not to exceed a full-time college load of 12 semester hours.
-(Concurrent students who are being home-schooled must be at least 16 years old.)
+High school students in their junior or senior year may, with the approval of their high school counselor, enroll in a combined number of high school and college courses per semester in the Move On When Ready (MOWR) program.

-Home school students are now eligible to participate in the ACCEL program and should contact the Georgia Student Finance Commission for details.
+Home school students are also eligible to participate in the Move On When Ready (MOWR) program and should contact the Georgia Student Finance Commission for details at GACollege411.org.